- ✓ Check Availability

 - History buffs may find one of the best places to stay in Chania is Metohi Kindelis, an antique Venetian farm converted into manor-house-hotel.

 - Mama Nena is a charming, four room B&B in a great location.
 As well as wooden floors and exposed oak beams the rooms have harbour views.
 You’re right in amongst everything.

 For the beaches

-- One of the best places to stay in Chania for beach lovers is the Minoa Palace Resort and Spa - which is actually just up the beautiful beach from town.
-More than comfortable, this hotel is boxy, modern and colourful, built around a huge pool - which you may never use, as the beach is so close by and so lovely!
+- The Minoa Palace Resort and Spa is just up the beautiful beach from town.
+More than comfortable, this hotel is boxy, modern and colourful, and built around a huge pool - which you may never use, as the beach is so close by and so lovely.

 For a boutique break

-If you're looking for somewhere really special to stay consider 17th Century Venetian mansion, Casa Delfino.
-Grand in the great Venetian traditions, but also opulent by modern ones, this 24 room townhouse is right in the heart of the Old Town, so one of the best places to stay in Chania if you want to be in the centre of the action.
+- If you're looking for somewhere really special to stay consider 17th Century Venetian mansion, Casa Delfino.
+Grand in the great Venetian traditions, but also opulent by modern ones, this 24 room townhouse is right in the heart of the Old Town.

 Chania on a Budget

 - Porto Antico is an 11 room waterfront hotel within walking distance from the beach.
 Families and even dogs are very welcome, and rooms start from around £60 per night.